MinaHany/minahany.github.io/_posts/2017-11-11-irenaus-perfection-of-creation.md

 come to us in His immortal glory, but in that case we could never have endured the greatness of the glory; and therefore it was that He, who was the perfect bread of the Father, offered Himself to us as milk, [because we were] as infants.
-He did this when He appeared as a man, that we, being nourished, as it were, from the breast of His flesh,and having, by such a course of milk nourishment, become accustomed to eat and drink the Word of God, may be able also to contain in ourselves the Bread of immortality, which is the Spirit of the Father.
+He did this when He appeared as a man, that we, being nourished, as it were, from the breast of His flesh, and having, by such a course of milk nourishment, become accustomed to eat and drink the Word of God, may be able also to contain in ourselves the Bread of immortality, which is the Spirit of the Father[^1].

 >Irrational, therefore, in every respect, are they who await not the time of increase, but ascribe to God the infirmity of their nature.
 Such persons know neither God nor themselves, being insatiable and